MohammadKhan-3/MoStories/about.md

 - Developed on GitHub and hosted for free on [GitHub Pages](https://pages.github.com)
 - Coded with [Visual Studio Code](https://code.visualstudio.com/), an amazing open-source code editor

-Have questions or suggestions?
-Feel free to [open an issue on GitHub](https://github.com/zivong/jekyll-theme-hydure/issues/new) or [ask me on Twitter](https://twitter.com/zivong91).

 Thanks for reading!

-The default cover image is from [Nick Rickert](https://unsplash.com/@nick_rickert), thanks!
+The default cover image is from [Benjamin Behre](https://unsplash.com/@hellothisisbenjamin),